Create a Website Account - Manage notification subscriptions, save form progress and more.

 Mattresses and box springs are scheduled to visit the UTEC Mattress Recycling website.
 This is a free service for residents served by the municipal trash program.

-Other bulky items can be scheduled with Republic Services at 800-442-9006.
-Fees may apply view the Fees Bulk (PDF).
-Please note that construction materials (such as toilets, sinks, etc.) are prohibited from the municipal trash program.
+Other bulky items can be scheduled online, using the Waste Wizard tool on the main Trash & Recycling page.
+Fees apply for some items.
+Please note that construction materials (such as toilets, sinks, etc.), a wood waste (including pallets) are prohibited from the municipal trash program.
 Residents should contact a private hauler or utilize a dumpster bag.

 If your cart was too close to any obstacles the driver would have moved it before the automated arm could lift and empty the cart.
 Please place the cart at least 3 feet from all obstacles, such as mail boxes, trees or recycle bins.
 Try putting the recycling near your mailbox and the refuse cart on the other side of the driveway.